bertreb/pimatic-gbridge/README.md

 }
 ```

+#### Deleting a gBridge device
+Before you delete a gBridge device, please remove first all devices in the config and save the config.
+After that you can delete the gBridge device.
+If you deleted the gBridge device before deleting the used devices, you must delete the devices in the gBridge management portal.
 ---------

 The plugin is Node v10 compatible and in development.
 You could backup Pimatic before you are using this plugin!